 Post-delivery is an important time to make sure mom and baby are healthy.
 Education is vital to successfully reduce and prevent maternal mortality and morbidity.
-Arkansas women and their family members are being empowered through education to recognize and report potentially life-threatening complications.
+Education empowers Arkansas women, their family members, and their friends to recognize and report potentially life-threatening complications.
+New mothers should be encouraged to attend scheduled postpartum visits and to seek care when needed.

 Kamilah's Story